Browse by Medical Category

 The Pathology Research division at Massachusetts General Hospital explores the diagnosis and pathogenesis of disease, with a focus on cancer-related fields.

 The Division of Research, led by J. Keith Joung, MD, PhD, Associate Chief of Pathology, Research, encompasses research by Pathology Service faculty that is divided among a number of different laboratories and departments.
 Peer-review funded investigators are centered in the Molecular Pathology Unit (Drs.
 David Louis, Keith Joung, Atul Bhan, David Langenau, Martin Aryee, John Iafrate, Miguel Rivera, Dennis Sgroi, Anat Stemmer-Rachamimov and Mario L. Suvà, MD, PhD).

-Multiple Pathology faculty have funded laboratory research efforts that occupy space in other departments:
+Multiple Pathology faculty have funded laboratory facilities and research efforts conducted in collaboration with other departments:

-Two HMS Pathology faculty have their laboratories in the MGH Cancer Center (Drs.
+Two HMS Pathology faculty have their laboratories in the Mass General Cancer Center (Drs.
 Andi McClatchey and Lee Zou).
 In addition, most Pathology Service staff are involved in diverse clinicopathological research activities.
 View faculty links to research laboratories.

 Plans for the near future include recruitment of additional basic science principal investigators, and development of new research space.